Spherical subcategories in algebraic geometry: Twist functors

 \subsubsection{Spherelike objects}

 If $\Hom^\bullet(F,F)$ is two-dimensional, then by definition $F$ is spherelike.
 This is the next simplest case after exceptional objects, in terms of complexity.
-Spherical objects can be characterised as the simplest type of Calabi-Yau objects.
+Spherical objects can be characterised as the simplest type of Calabi-Yau objects (leaving trivial examples aside, like $\kk$ in $\Db(\kk\hh\mod)$).

 A spherical object $F$ is interesting on its own, since the associated twist functor $\TTT_F$ is an autoequivalence of the category \cite{Seidel-Thomas}.
-Collections of spherical objects provide interesting subgroups of autoequivalences; a topic related to (generalised) braid group actions and also first taken up in \cite{Seidel-Thomas}.
+Collections of spherical objects provide interesting subgroups of autoequivalences; a topic related to (generalised) braid group actions and also first taken up in \cite{Seidel-Thomas} and independently in \cite{Rouquier-Zimmermann}.